-\ The flow restrictor does not exist on the AC25.
+The flow restrictor does not exist on the AC25.

-Assembly of valve and slip ring (AC 25/125).
+Valve and Slip Ring Assembly (AC 25/125)

-Collet Closer Removal (Model AC25 / AC100 / AC125)
+Collet Closer Removal (Model AC25/AC100/AC125)

 Air collet closers fitted at the factory are not intended to be removed.
 However if servicing is required use a woven strap wrench to remove the collet assembly.
 Do not use a hammer or impact wrench to remove the closer bodies as damage may occur to the gear and bearing sets.
-When re-installing the colletcloser use a strap wrench and tighten to approximately 30 ft-lbs.
+When re-installing the collet closer, use a strap wrench and tighten to approximately 30 ft-lb.